 Contraception

-Verified 09 January 2024 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 15 May 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Contraception is all the means to avoid pregnancy.
 There are different methods of contraception.
 The reimbursement depends in particular on the chosen device.